DavidEsteso/DavidEsteso/README.md

 ## 👨‍💻 About Me

 - 🎓 Graduated from **UPV** in Computer Engineering
-- 💼 Currently working at **Fever** — creating awesome digital experiences
+- 💼 Currently working at **Fever** — Democratizing access to culture and entertainment
-- 🧠 Ex English & Math tutor — communication + help others = ❤️
+- 🧠 Ex English & Math tutor — science + help others = ❤️
-- 📦 Used to run Amazon Marketplace — I love shipping... and shipped boxes
+- 📦 Used to run Amazon Marketplace
 - ✍️ Into clean code

 ---